Skip to main content

 The Cuisinart 14-Cup Programmable Coffee Maker brews a solid pot of coffee on its default settings and includes several options that give experts more control.

-While it has an option to brew bolder coffee, the Cuisinart's default setting brewed coffee that was smooth but slightly bitter.
+While it has an option to brew bolder coffee, the Cuisinart's default setting produced smooth but slightly bitter coffee.
 Tasters also found it lacking in flavor compared to others.
 The Cuisinart can be programmed to brew coffee at a set time, but multi-function buttons make the process confusing at first.

 At 14 cups, the Cuisinart has more capacity than most.
-Of course, if you don't have 14 coffee drinkers in your home, the 3200 has options for brewing one to four cups at a time.
+Of course, if you don't have 14 coffee drinkers in your home, the 3200 offers options for brewing 1 to 4 cups at a time.
 Despite its larger carafe, the 3200 doesn’t take up much more space than smaller coffee makers, and we appreciate the sleek, stainless exterior.

 Pros